 Failing to report sexual offences against children

-The law is being strengthened to improve the protection of children from offences of a sexual nature.
+The law has been strengthened to improve the protection of children from offences of a sexual nature.

-Currently only certain adults have legal obligations to report suspected harm to children (including suspected sexual abuse).
+Previously only certain adults had legal obligations to report suspected harm to children (including suspected sexual abuse).

-From 5 July 2021, a new law will make it an offence for any adult not to report sexual offending against a child by another adult to police.
-This means all adults will have the responsibility to report sexual offences against children to police—unless they have a reasonable excuse not to.
+From 5 July 2021, it is an offence for any adult not to report sexual offending against a child by another adult to police.
+This means all adults have the responsibility to report sexual offences against children to police—unless they have a reasonable excuse not to.

 For this law, a child means a person under 16 or a person under 18 with an impairment of the mind.